-Pregnancy is a life-altering experience, and contrary to the myths of magical glows and luscious hair, it isn’t always a beautiful ride.
-Each pregnancy is different, and each expecting mother approaches it in her own way.
+Pregnancy is life-altering, and despite what we’re told, it isn’t always beautiful or enjoyable.
+Each experience is different, and each mother feels it in her own way.
 You do not have to love your pregnancy to love your baby.

 Not All Pregnancies Are Blissful